-Although the Bureau is not an organisation that is subject to the Privacy Act 1988, we are committed to handling your personal information in a professional and respectful way.
+Although Ad Standards is not an organisation that is subject to the Privacy Act 1988, we are committed to handling your personal information in a professional and respectful way.

-The Bureau's primary function is managing the advertising complaint adjudication process as Secretariat to the Advertising Standards Board, the Independent Review process and the Advertising Claims Board.
+Ad Standards' primary function is managing the advertising complaint adjudication process as secretariat to the Ad Standards Community Panel, the Independent Review process and the Ad Standards Industry Jury.

 - The Australian Food and Grocery Council’s Responsible Children’s Marketing Initiative, and